itsbrex/my-links/README.md

   your link in bio page.
 You can use this file to add your own styles, such as fonts, colors, and layout.

 - Once you have created/updated your page.json and custom.css files, you can view your link in bio page by visiting the URL for your forked repo.
-For example, if your username is "fatih", the URL for your link in bio page would be https://links.dev/itsbrex
+For example, if your username is "itsbrex", the URL for your link in bio page would be https://links.dev/itsbrex

 - If you want to invalidate the cache after you update your page, hit your page with refresh parameter, like